thanos1983/terraform/README.md

 # terraform
-Adding a repository where we can contribut to reusable terraform modules
+Adding a repository where we can contribute to reusable terraform modules